 As much as my toddler and I love these healthy low-carb smoothies just the way they’re written, smoothie recipes are basically begging to be customized.
 Here are a few of my favorite variations:

 - Try a Spinach Peanut Butter Smoothie.
-Enhancing this green smoothie with peanut butter (or the nut or seed butter of your choice) adds a dose of creamy-salty-sweet goodness, plus some extra protein and fat to help keep you feeling fuller for longer.
+Enhancing this green smoothie with peanut butter (or almond butter) adds a dose of creamy-salty-sweet goodness for a peanut butter banana smoothie, plus some extra protein and fat to help keep you feeling fuller for longer.

 Since it’s summertime, my eldest is with me a bit more often, which means she’s my little kitchen sidekick.
 We’ve come up with some fabulously fun ways to make this low-carb spinach banana smoothie even more of a treat: